Cleg83/tool_db/README.md

 ## Proposed Solution

-The Woodworking Tool Database addresses these challenges by providing an integrated web application where users can:
+The Woodworker's Tool Database addresses these challenges by providing an integrated web application where users can:

 * Access detailed information about a wide range of woodworking tools.